|

 Country

-- The title and lyrics of "This Is the Shortest Country Song in the World" are identical, nor are the lyrics repeated.
+- The title and lyrics of Kenny Price's "This Is the Shortest Song in the World

 - Roger Miller's "Husbands and Wives" is almost an example, as it consists of the same verse twice, but the first time around, he adds "A woman and a man, a man and a woman / Some can, some can't, and some can."
-Brooks & Dunn's cover plays it straight, since it adds that line both times.
+Brooks & Dunn's cover plays it straight, since it does that line both times.

 Dance